 As part of the modification, the applicant is also seeking approval of the following changes that have occurred since 1991.

 - Increased seating capacity (see section 3.2) - Expanded parking on the abutting lot (see section 3.3) - Bar service for dinner guests

-It should be noted that some of the additions listed above may also require modification review.
+It should be noted that the changes listed above may also require modification review.